section-engineering-education/engineering-education/content/articles/introduction-to-udoo-x86-ii-ultra/index.md

 Udoo X86 II Ultra is capable of running software meant for a normal personal computer.
 This is made possible by a 2.56GHz quad-core intel CPU and an 8GB RAM.

 #### Availability of freely useful guides and community
-Through a helpful community quite good guides are available online.
+Through a helpful community, quite good guides are available online.

 ###	Lower energy consumptions
 The Arduino Leonardo 101 board requires less than 11 Watts of energy which makes it very energy efficient as compared to other session board controllers like Ultra Board Xtreme session board controller that uses upto 15 Watts.